davidlcoleman3rd/primitive-poker/README.md

       - This will be elaborated on further; game objects can perform the fiveCardDraw, sevenCardStud, texasHoldEm, and etc. functions for different game modes

 ============

+**Version 0.7.0**
+- Project has entered the bug searching and refining phase
+- *KNOWN PROBLEMS*
+   - CPU Players will sometimes bet 0 dollars and succeed
+   - CPU players will bet money and lose, and this value will not payout from the pot
+      - Perhaps this money being wagered isn't actually entering the pot to begin with?
+The money is being subtracted twice?
+   - Need error/buffer checking for I/O.  Currently the game can be softlocked by using the wrong input values when entering inputs

+- *CURRENT GOALS*
+   - Need advanced bluff behavior for the CPU
+      - CPU that pretends to be upset will *at least* draw 2 cards to maintain the facade
+      - CPU that pretends to be happy will discard *no more* than 2 cards to maintain the facade
+   - Need lots of testing to get the statistical likeliness of player behavior
+      - How often do CPU's fold?
+How much does aggressiveness affect this?
+      - How strict is action score?
+Can it be further modified to be effective but not so strict?
+      - Player bluffs, more often than not, should be inability to read their face - this should be very common behavior.
+   - Need to implement an Ace's ability to go both high and low - it should play as a "low" card in a A-2-3-4-5 straight/straight-flush
+   - Need to add comments to all routines in the project
+   - Need to extract main's code into functions
+   - Need to extract main's code from functions into the Game class
+      - This will be elaborated on further; game objects can perform the fiveCardDraw, sevenCardStud, texasHoldEm, and etc. functions for different game modes

+---

 ***Version 0.6.0***
 - Segmentation fault errors have been rectified in CPU betting and calling.
 Proper traversal of the circular linked list has fixed most of these issues, and error watching can be performed easily thanks to a new console output that prints which player is currently selected in the circular list